qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 project-wide CRS.
 For PostGIS layers, QGIS uses the spatial reference identifier that was specified when the layer was created.
 For data supported by OGR, QGIS relies on the presence of a recognized means of specifying the CRS.
-In the case of shapefiles, this means a file containing the well-known text (:index:`WKT`) specification of the CRS.
-This projection file has the same base name as the shapefile and a :file:`.prj` extension.
+In the case of Shapefile, this means a file containing the well-known text (:index:`WKT`) specification of the CRS.
+This projection file has the same base name as the :file:`.shp` file and a :file:`.prj` extension.
 For example, a shapefile named :file:`alaska.shp` would have a corresponding projection file named :file:`alaska.prj`.